In order to become a registered practitioner you have to undertake and pass a full time honours degree (BSc Hons) in podiatry.

 Applicants who left full-time education some time ago are encouraged to apply, but will usually need to have evidence of recent study at an appropriate level and hold some formal qualification focused around biology, usually to A level with a minimum of grade C or equivalent grade in a similar level, such as an appropriate access course.

 To practice as a chiropodist/podiatrist, you must be registered with the Health and Care Professions Council (HCPC).
-In order to register with the HCPC, you need to have successfully completed an approved degree programme.
+In order to register with the HCPC, you first need to have successfully completed an approved degree programme.
 These are usually offered on a 3 year full-time basis or 4.5 years on a part-time basis.

 You can get a list of approved programmes in chiropody/podiatry by using our coursefinder.